-The Corporation already possesses or is actively pursuing approval of various Surface Materials Leases (SML's) on public lands for the purpose of selling sand and gravel extracted from these properties.
-Sales revenue from aggregates extracted from these properties will be determined based on market demand rather than being specified by a government agency.
+The Corporation already possesses or is actively pursuing approval of various Surface Materials Leases (SML's) on public lands for the purpose of extracting sand and gravel from these properties.
+Sales revenue from aggregates extracted will be determined by market demand rather than specified by a government agency.

-SML's pursued are strategically situated near existing major oil sands, oil and gas, government and municipal projects.
+The SML's being pursued are strategically situated near existing major oil sands, oil and gas, government and municipal projects.
 The status of the Corporation's surface materials leases on public land is as follows:

-Logan River Pit
+Logan Pit